AkshaySJadhav/Spark/SparkLogicalPlan.md

 SQL to Resolved Logical Plan :

 After, the Resolved Logical plan is generated it is then passed on to a “Catalyst Optimizer” which will apply its own rule and will try to optimize the plan.
 Basically, Catalyst Optimizer performs logical optimization.
+For example,

-For example, (i) It checks for all the tasks which can be performed and computed together in one Stage. (ii) In a multi-join query, it decides the order of execution of query for better performance. (iii) Tries to optimize the query by evaluating the filter clause before any project.
+1. It checks for all the tasks which can be performed and computed together in one Stage.
+2. In a multi-join query, it decides the order of execution of query for better performance.
+3. Tries to optimize the query by evaluating the filter clause before any project.
 This, in turn, generates an Optimized Logical Plan.

 ####  Physical Plan: